 If there are only small changes to your wedding day, such as social distancing measures that guests have to adhere to, but the venue, catering and reception can go ahead as planned, it’s less likely you’ll be entitled to a refund.

 But the business could be in breach of contract if it fails to provide elements of the wedding agreed in the contract.

 Where this is the case, the CMA suggests businesses should offer a pro-rata price reduction to reflect the services it hasn’t provided.

-If new lockdown restrictions prevent your wedding from taking place, this means your contract with the business has been frustrated, and you’d be entitled to a refund in the CMA’s view.
+If new regional lockdown restrictions prevent your wedding from taking place, this means your contract with the business has been frustrated, and you’d be entitled to a refund in the CMA’s view.

 How the CMA’s guidance works with wedding insurance